 Enjoying food and drinks is half the fun at a baseball game, and Progressive Field has plenty of options to choose from.
 The stadium prides itself on offering food and drink options from lots of local vendors, including more than a dozen Cleveland-area restaurants and breweries.

-Some of our favorite spots you can find in the Right Field District and Infield District of Progressive Field include:
+Some of my favorite spots you can find in the Right Field District and Infield District of Progressive Field include:

-- Ohio City Burrito: Tasty burritos and other Mexican fare
+- Ohio City Burrito*: (Section 163) Tasty burritos and other Mexican fare

-- Sweet Moses: Homemade ice cream and other sweets
+- Sweet Moses*: (Section 446) Homemade ice cream and other sweets

 There are also several different bar areas at Progressive Field: